gadtfly/Soundcloud-User-Unpaginator/readme.md

 # Soundcloud User Unpaginator

-Because paging through an infinite-scrolling index 20 things at a time to try to get to #250 is
+Because paging through an infinite-scrolling index 20 things at a time to try to get to #250 is... unnecessarily unpleasant.

 Supply a `secrets.rb` like: